 Having been through these challenges, I can now empower others to seek treatment, hopefully earlier than I did.

-Amanda is now training as a psychotherapist and is working towards the goal of empowering others in managing their symptoms of mental illness and in responding to treatment as early as possible.
+Amanda is now training as a therapist and is working towards the goal of empowering others in managing their symptoms of mental illness and in responding to treatment as early as possible.